Are you looking for the best secured credit card to rebuild your credit in Canada? You’re in the right place.

 When you make purchases with the card, you can choose to roundup your purchases to the nearest dollar and save using the KOHO RoundUp feature.

-However, if you are not concerned about paying a $9 monthly fee, you can consider the KOHO Premium Card which has more advanced benefits than the KOHO Prepaid Card.
-This includes:
+However, if you are not concerned about paying a monthly fee, you can consider any of the KOHO Premium Cards which have more advanced benefits than the basic KOHO Prepaid Card.

 Even though the prepaid cards don’t report to credit bureaus and can’t improve your credit score, they offer you access to KOHO Credit Builder.

-Through this program, KOHO requires you to pay $7 monthly fees for six months.
+Through this program, KOHO requires you to pay a $7/$10monthly fee for six months.
 The fee will cover the cost of depositing a line of credit in your account which KOHO will deduct monthly and report the activity to credit bureaus.

 This will help you enjoy the features of a prepaid credit card and a standard credit card at once.

 The last but not the least best prepaid card on this list is the Stack Prepaid Mastercard.
-This is a no-fee prepaid card with a $20,000 maximum balance.
+This card charges a $7.99 monthly fee and it has a $20,000 maximum balance limit.

-Like the above prepaid cards, the Stack Prepaid Mastercard has no purchase interest and transfer fees.
+Like the above prepaid cards, the Stack Prepaid Mastercard has no purchase interest or transfer fees.
 The card offers cashback on domestic and international purchases including international ATM withdrawals and FX purchases.

 In addition, the card automatically rounds up your purchases to the nearest dollar and saves it to your account.